NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/CurrentStateOfDicomwebForPathology/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Get some practical experience with the libraries: wsidicom, dicomslide (both underlyingly using dicomweb_client)
+1. Get practical experience with the libraries: wsidicom, dicomslide, openslide (both underlyingly using dicomweb_client)
 2. Set-up document A
 3. Set-up times to discuss during project week
 4. Summarize discussion in document B